 The Figo will be available as two petrol and one diesel engine option.
 The 1.2-litre gasoline unit is refined but seems underpowered with a 87bhp and 112Nm output.
 The 1.5-litre petrol, on the other hand, is the most powerful in the segment with the power figures of 110bhp and 136Nm.
 The smaller of the two comes with the five-speed manual while the larger capacity engine uses a six-speed dual clutch transmission.
 The 1.5-litre diesel is also one of the most powerful B-Segment hatchbacks with 99bhp and 215Nm available on tap.

 The Figo hatchback is available in six trims across thirteen variants.
 Both the petrol and diesel versions with manual transmission are available in Base, Ambiente, Trend, Trend Plus, Titanium and Titanium plus trims.
 The automatic is available in the Titanium trim.

-The Figo hatchback is available in seven colours – ruby red, tuxedo black, deep impact blue, ingot silver, sparkling gold, oxford white and smoke grey.
+The Figo hatchback is available in seven colours – ruby red, Absolute black, deep impact blue, ingot silver, sparkling gold, oxford white and smoke grey.
 The hatchback competes with the Maruti Suzuki Swift, Hyundai Grand i10 and Tata Bolt in the B-Segment.